Anish9435/FMO-CC/README.md

-# FMO-CC: Fragment Molecular Orbital with Coupled Cluster
+# 🔬 FMO-CC: Fragment Molecular Orbital with Coupled Cluster

-## Overview

 **FMO-CC** is a Python-based implementation of the Fragment Molecular Orbital (FMO) in conjunction with Coupled Cluster (CC) and second-order
 Møller–Plesset perturbation theory (MP2) for high-accuracy quantum chemical calculations.
 It interfaces with **GAMESS** output files to compute